 For Clermont County residents looking to dispose of yard waste – including leaves, grass clippings, brush and tree branches – there are several options available.
-Some cities and villages within the county, including Milford, Amelia, Batavia and Williamsburg, allow residents to place some types of yard waste along the sides of the street for later pick-up by the city/village.
+Some cities and villages within the county, including Milford, Owensville, Batavia and Williamsburg, allow residents to place some types of yard waste along the sides of the street for later pick-up by the city/village.

 City of Milford

 All leaves, weeds, etc. must be contained in paper yard-waste bags or in clean garbage cans to be collected on regular collection days.
 Each bag or can must have one purple yard waste sticker attached.
 Each sticker is $1.50.
 Remember that the City Service Department collects brush on Wednesdays.
 To request this service, call (513) 831-7018.
 For more information, contact (513) 248-5092.

 Village of Amelia